Coffee vs Latte

 Espresso usually contains about 25 to 50 mg of caffeine, whereas traditional drip coffee typically offers a whopping 70 to 140 mg of caffeine per serving.

-So, lattes generally have less caffeine than traditionally brewed coffee, depending on how many shots of espresso are added.
+So, lattes generally contain less caffeine than traditionally brewed coffee, depending on the number of espresso shots added.

 If you order a triple shot of espresso with your latte, it will be closer to the caffeine equivalent of one cup of coffee.